 - 90 inches of bias tape, store bought or homemade (I used this size.)

 - Steam Iron

-You can also customize the fit a little by adjusting how close together your shirring lines are.
+-You can customize the fit a little more by adjusting how close together your shirring lines are.
 For a more snug fit, space your lines of shirring closer (1/4 inch).
 For a looser fit space them wider (1/2 inch).

 Step 1: Measure your child from armpit to the length you want the dress to be.

 Step 2: Print or draw out your bodice pattern.

 *** Important pattern printing tip*** When printing the patterns, do not print directly from Google docs.
 Download the pattern to your computer and open it in your adobe acrobat reader.
 Choose actual size and the landscape option.
 (I just printed a pattern directly off Google docs and notice it printed slightly smaller.)